-The demand for scalable high precision technology is growing rapidly, as evident in the automotive world with next generation HUD and V2X applications, and in robotics with applications such as UAVs and robotic lawnmowers.
+The demand for scalable high precision technology is growing rapidly, as evident in the automotive world with next generation ADAS and V2X applications, and in robotics with applications such as UAVs and robotic lawnmowers.

 However, due to the complexity, size, power, and cost restrictions, existing high precision solutions have been unable to meet the demands of these markets.

 Building on the success of our NEO-M8P high precision GNSS module series and drawing on our extensive experience in GNSS positioning technologies, including dead reckoning, multi-band, RTK, and GNSS correction services, we created the u-blox F9 platform.
 The platform delivers the next level of scalable GNSS high precision technology, which is paving the path for new navigation applications such as unmanned vehicle navigation, automated driving and various machine automation applications.

 High precision GNSS solutions are made up of several key components:

 GNSS correction data

 HPG solutions enable centimeter to sub-meter accuracy in seconds to minutes, depending on the selection of components, configuration options, and correction data inputs.

 High Precision GNSS with u-blox receiver modules

 Our highly integrated high precision GNSS modules are in essence a positioning system - the core of the high precision GNSS solution.
 Combining satellite signal receivers featuring embedded RTK algorithms, various value adding features, and open interfaces, they allow for easy and efficient integration with communication and correction services.

 Having all hardware components, critical for the operation in the receiver module, allows for simplified and scalable solution integration.